As an Amazon Associate I earn from qualifying purchases.

 I’ve used both chamber sealers and suction-style sealers.
 If you really want to spring for a serious set-up, a chamber sealer is the way to go.
 I must admit I don’t own one, as good ones cost at least $1000.
-But I’ve used it many times, and it rocks.
+But I’ve used them many times, and it rocks.
 Professional grade, the bags are cheap and the seal is stronger than anything else you can buy.

 As for a freezer, buy a chest freezer.
 Period.
 You’ll need it if you are a deer hunter.
 Chest freezers can be stored out of the way and they will get a lot colder than your kitchen freezer.
 And they’re not terribly expensive.
 I just bought a 7-cubic-foot freezer from Home Depot for $235.

 I am not going to get into dry-curing salami in this section, as that’s an advanced discussion.
 But this is the basic equipment you need for making your own burger, fresh sausage and jerky.

 First you need a good grinder.
 If you are just starting out and happen to have a Kitchenaid stand mixer, the KitchenAid grinder attachment works fine for small batches; it’s what I used for years.
 But if you process more than, say, a deer a year, you really ought to spring for a good grinder.
-My favorite is the Weston No. 8 grinder.
-This is a 1/2 horsepower beast that will make quick work of anything you can stuff into it.
+My favorites are the Weston No. 8 grinder. and the various commercial grade grinders from The Sausage Maker.
+These grinders make quick work of anything you can stuff into it.